codderrrrr/Car-Counter-by-yolov8/Readme.md

 Improve performance for high-resolution videos.

 # License
+## License

-This project is open-source and available under the .
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

+You are free to use, modify, and distribute this software, but any derivative work must also be licensed under GPL-3.0.
+For more details, see the [LICENSE](LICENSE) file.

 For any queries, feel free to reach out through GitHub Issues.